fommil/fpmortals/manuscript/under-review.md

 creates new collections for every predicate, so `withFilter` was introduced as the more performant alternative.

-You can accidentally trigger a `withFilter` if you think you're being helpful by providing type information: it's actually interpreted as a pattern match.
+We can accidentally trigger a `withFilter` by providing type
+information: it's actually interpreted as a pattern match.

 {lang="text"}
 ~~~~~~~~